webplatform/docs-wpd/Infrastructure/analysis/2014-Improvements_plan/index.md

 ** Made an extension that contains all copy-pasted micro-extensions, and theme ** Migrated all images and fonts to use www.webplatform.org instead (eventually CSS/JS will also be removed)

-* Made an extension for upcoming single sign on (Non MediaWiki specific code will be factored out as dependency.
-Allowing to re-use in other PHP components)
+* WebPlatform Accounts
+** MediaWiki Extension; is currently specific to MediaWiki (should be refactored to have core of the feature as independend PHP compoponent)

 * MediaWiki Compatibility tables extension
 ** When access <code>Special:Compatables?topic=css...&action=purge</code> it also purges keystore copy